Speed of propagation of fractional dispersive waves: Introduction

+In addition to classical dispersive equations, ISP in time-fractional systems presents new challenges due to memory effects and anomalous diffusion.
+To model such effects, we consider the Caputo fractional derivative, defined as follows:

 for $0 < \alpha \leq 1$.
-Fractional time derivatives are used to model physical phenomena with long-range correlation in time.
+Fractional time derivatives are used to model physical phenomena with long-range correlation in time including relaxation processes.
+This topic has been an area of active research in recent times.
+For survey articles, see \cite{he2014tutorial} and references therein.
 Solutions to certain fractional (in time) Cauchy problems can be realized as the scaling limit of continuous time random walks; a famous non-fractional example is an appropriate scaling limit of simple random walks that gives rise to the Brownian motion.
-See \cite{meerschaert2009fractional,baeumer2001stochastic} for a more thorough introduction to the topic.
-When both space and time scale linearly, we show (\Cref{ftw3}) that the generalized space-time fractional Schr\"odinger equation
+See \cite{meerschaert2009fractional} for a more thorough introduction to the topic.

-admits traveling wave solutions that instantly lose compactness of the support.
-Furthermore the dispersive estimates of \eqref{stfsch} are shown in \Cref{disp_est}, extending the analytic studies of $E_\alpha(-it^\alpha |\xi|^\beta)$ done in \cite{su2021dispersive}.
-For results by the Mellin-integral-transform approach for the non-dispersive equations

-whose space and time fractionalization interpolates between diffusion and linear wave propagation, see \cite{luchko2013fractional,luchko2013propagation}; see \cite{boyadjiev2017mellin} for an extension of this idea into higher spatial dimensions.
-For $1 < \alpha < 2$, the relevant Mittag-Leffler function, $E_{\alpha}(-t^\alpha|\xi|^\alpha)$, is absolutely integrable in the Fourier variable, which implies the continuity of the fundamental solution by the Fourier Inversion Theorem.
-On the other hand, our analysis lies in the low regularity regime where the singular support of $K_t$ is non-empty.
-Note that the propagator $t \mapsto E_\alpha(i^{-\gamma}t^\alpha)$ can be interpreted as an appropriate Wick rotation of $E_\alpha(-t^\alpha)$ whose analytic properties in the context of complete monotonicity were studied in \cite{francescomainardi2014}.

-ISP holds for a certain class of nonlinear equations as well.
-For the standard and modified KdV equations, \cite{zhang1992unique} showed that the solutions cannot be compactly supported at two distinct times by using the complete integrability of the models.
-In most cases, a given PDE fails to be completely integrable, however.
-This issue was addressed in \cite{bourgain1997compactness} by showing that a certain class of nonlinear dispersive models cannot have a solution compactly supported for $t \in I$, a non-empty open interval, by treating the nonlinear Duhamel contribution as a small perturbation.
-However, as there exist compactly supported soliton solutions (compactons) to highly nonlinear models (see \cite{rosenau1993compactons,comte2002exact}), more remains to be studied in nonlinear regimes.

-It is worthwhile to mention the method of Carleman estimates in establishing the unique continuation of solutions though we do not take this approach.
-For $d \geq 1$, if the solution $u$ (of the linear Schr\"odinger equation) satisfies some integrability condition and vanishes in a half-space of $\mathbb{R}^{d+1}$, then $u \equiv 0$ under the Carleman estimate of the classical Schr\"odinger operator $|(i\partial_t + \Delta)u| \leq |Vu|$ where $V \in L^{\frac{d+2}{2}}(\mathbb{R}^{d+1})$; see \cite{kenig1988note}.
-For an extension to non-local models, see \cite{kenig2020unique}.
-Observe that the corollary of this conclusion, that if a solution has a compact support for $t \in I$ within some non-empty interval, then $u \equiv 0$, is insufficient to eliminate the possibility of the solution being compactly supported at two distinct times.
-This can be answered in the affirmative by our approach.